Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: The Epistemic Parity Methodology

 \subsection{Generating DP Synthetic Data}

 Each of the papers that we reproduced using DP synthetic data derived findings from a subset of the full study's data.
-For example, HSLS:09 consists of over 7000 columns, but Jeong et al used only a subset of 57~\citet{jeong2021}.
+For example, HSLS:09 consists of over 7000 columns, but~\citet{jeong2021} used only a subset of 57.
 We synthesize the subset of data relevant for the reproduced findings and conclusions, as discussed in Section~\ref{sec:model:repro}.
+In the case where a paper relies on longitudinal data from a study, we collapse the data such that it is ``one row to one person.''

-The DP methods for private data release are executed for the range of $\epsilon$ values $\epsilon \in \{ e^{-1}, e^0, e^1, e^2\}$, which represents a small to medium privacy regimen~\cite{bowen2020comparative}.
-Each private data mechanism is run five times to produce, at each $\epsilon$ value, five sampled datasets using the same sample size but different random seeds.
-Each private data release method involves different hyperparameters and varying levels of tunability, but we use author-recommended settings to avoid biasing results towards our own expertise.
-We then re-compute the results for each sample.
+The DP methods for private data release are executed for the range of $\epsilon$ values $\epsilon \in \{ e^{-3}, e^{-2}, e^{-1}, e^0, e^1, e^2\}$, which represents a small to medium privacy regime~\cite{bowen2020comparative}.
+Each DP mechanism is run 10 times to produce, at each $\epsilon$ value, $10 \times B$ sampled datasets using the same sample size but different random seeds (where $B$ is the bootstrap parameter).
+Each DP method involves different hyperparameters and varying levels of tunability, but we use author-recommended settings to avoid biasing results towards our own expertise.
+We then re-compute the findings for each sample.

-If all findings are reproduced regardless of $epsilon$ or random seed, we say that the DP mechanism as achieved epistemic parity.
-We measure the \emph{degree} of epistemic parity as the proportion of iterations for which the finding holds.
+If all findings are reproduced regardless of $epsilon$ or random seed, we say that the DP mechanism achieves complete epistemic parity.
+But we measure parity as the proportion of iterations for which the finding holds.
 The goal is to overlook small variations in the exact value in favor of maintaining the relative relationships of the computed statistics for interpretability and practical utility.